 **by Bonventure M Makhaya, TAHMO Kenya Intern

-I paid a visit to Mr. Gabriel Kihara in charge of research at National environmental Trust Fund (Net Fund) to get his views on the same.
+I paid a visit to Mr. Gabriel Kihara in charge of research at the National Environmental Trust Fund (Net Fund) to get his views on the same.
 He starts by highlighting the achievements the entity has made.
-With over 4000 farmers under their watch and funding they have no regrets whatsoever .He however is quick to point that the channels used to disseminate weather information are not that efficient.
+With over 4000 farmers under their watch and funding, they have no regrets whatsoever.
+He however is quick to point out that the channels used to disseminate weather information are not that efficient.
 He believes Weather and Agriculture are entwined and they are very open to discussion and further engagements with TAHMO.
 After the interactive sessions, these two questions kept crossing my mind.
 What is in Agribusiness for me?
-Which opportunities are in Agro-meteorology yet to be exploited and how can we improve on dissemination of weather information?
+Which opportunities are in Agro-meteorology yet to be exploited and how can we improve the dissemination of weather information?

 You must be logged in to post a comment.